Bhume Naach

-Bhume Naach (also known as Bal puja) is one of the festivals celebrated by the Kham Magar people from Lumbini and Karnali provinces of Nepal.
+Bhume Naach (also known as Bal puja, Namka Parva, Lokabangey, Jhyamkri rw Balka and Bulku) is one of the festivals celebrated by the Kham Magar people from Lumbini provinces of Nepal.
 The term Bhume means 'Earth' and Naach means 'dance' in the Nepali language.
 The Kham people practice a religion that worships the land (bhumi puja), water sprouts (shim), forests (ban puja) and weather, asking for better crop yields and cattle.
+The May Festival is the main dance performed by the Magars, especially in eastern Rukum and Rolpa.
+This dance is performed in all parts of Bhume Rural Municipality and Putha Uttarganga Rural Municipality in eastern Rukum, and is also performed in Thabang and Jelbang in Rolpa.
+This dance is a specialty dance performed in major villages where Parbatey Kham Magar is spoken.

 Bhume Naach is a folk dance which is performed around a fire to worship the Earth.
 The Kham people believe that the Earth is God.
 Earth is considered to be the mother and protector which provides shelter, food and sustenance for everyone.
 To make the Earth happy, people perform the dance from mid-May through mid-June.
 The main celebration takes place during the first week of June.

+About Bhume Naach

+Bhume dance is famous in Athara Magarat (eighteen Magar communities) of the western region of the country.
+It is originally traditional dance of the Magar communities of this region.
+Magars worship the land as their primal force because they are nature worshiper and perform Bhume dance in reverence to nature as it is also associated with the worship of nature.
+Bhume dance is performed remembering nature and ancestors paying high reverence to the land and the deity of the land.